nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/Browsers.md

 The [Chromium page](https://www.chromium.org/Home/chromium-security/ssca) states: "*Chrome has disabled SharedArrayBuffer on Chrome 63 starting on Jan 5th, and will modify the behavior of other APIs such as performance.now, to help reduce the efficacy of speculative side-channel attacks.
 This is intended as a temporary measure until other mitigations are in place.*"

-Install Chrome [63.0.3239.132](https://chromereleases.googleblog.com/2018/01/stable-channel-update-for-desktop.html), or later, released on January 5, 2018.
+Download ([32-bit](https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise.msi)/**[64-bit](https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise64.msi)**) and install Chrome [63.0.3239.132](https://chromereleases.googleblog.com/2018/01/stable-channel-update-for-desktop.html), or later, released on January 5, 2018.
 Install Chrome 64, or later, since it will have [additional mitigations](https://github.com/v8/v8/wiki/Untrusted-code-mitigations) when released on or around January 23, 2018.

 Opera browser users should install the corresponding versions of Opera since Opera is also based on Chromium.